domaincheck/wordpress-plugin/readme.txt

 5. See the lastest coupon codes and daily deals from major domain registrars, SSL certificate providers, and hosting companies.
 No more clicking to shady coupon sites!

 == Changelog ==

+= 1.0.15 =
+* Better support for domain extension!
+* Introduces domain registrar!
+Uses the official registrar IANA ID and registrar name!
+Know exactly which domain is at each registrar for better domain management.
+* Introduces domain nameservers!
+Keep track of where you're hosting each of your domains.
+* Introduces autorenew!
+Mark if your domains are up for autorenew so you know at a glance which domains need your attention and which domains might expire.
+* UI improvements including Screen Options on mobile & highlight list rows on hover!
+* Better information about wp_cron jobs and the current server time.

 = 1.0.14 =
 * Bugfix: Unable to add new domains to Your Domains from the Your Domains search box fixed